CataXOmi/ShowroomManagement/README.md

 # Auto Showroom Management
-For this project I used Java, Spring framework and HTML, CSS and JavaScript
+For this project I used Java, Spring framework and HTML, CSS